Botswana Self Drive Itinerary: A Safari to Remember

 1. Visit As Many National Parks As Possible

-When planning your self-drive tour in Botswana, we recommend that if you have time, to visit as many of the National Parks in Botswana as possible.
+When planning your self-drive tour in Botswana, we recommend that you visit as many of the National Parks as possible if you have time.

 Each has its own unique eco-system and the more you visit, the more well-rounded and enriching your journey will be.
 You will also be contributing to sustainable tourism efforts in the region